Departmental Requirements for M.S. in Mathematics:

 · Substitutions for any of the nine hours of electives requires consent from the Graduate Committee.
 In no case may more than nine hours outside the mathematical sciences (mathematics, statistics, or computer science) be counted toward the M.S. degree.

 Courses taken in graduate school: The courses taken in graduate school must total 33 hours.
-The courses taken on the M.S. degree program must include 21 hours of courses numbered 5000 or above.
+The courses taken on the M.S. degree program must include 21 hours of non-cross-listed courses in the mathematical sciences.
 All the courses for the M.S. degree program must constitute a coherent whole and must be approved by the student's advisory committee.

 Report or thesis: Each student must complete either a report or a thesis.
 Students electing to write a report must complete three hours of MATH 5000.
 Those electing to write a thesis must complete six hours of MATH 5000; three of those hours may be counted toward the nine hours of electives.
 Under both of these options, a written document and a public presentation based on this individually directed project is required.